sir-francisdrake/game-launcher/README.md

   ~/.config/omarchy/plugins/io.github.sir-francisdrake.game-launcher
 ```

 Then enable the **Game Launcher** bar widget from Omarchy settings.

+Navigate to different tabs with the arrow keys.

 ## Files